elena-in-code/react-step-by-step-boilerplate/README.md

 ## Clone this boilerplate and start your app

-Get this boiler plate and start working on your react app <br>
+You can get this boiler plate and start working on your react app <br>
+but I will recommend to [work on your own for practice](https://github.com/elena-in-code/web-app#create-your-boilerplate-from-scratch).

 Steps: